cronJ/chirpy-jekyll/_tabs/about.md

 So I have a bunch of indoor plants and in my new home I finally have a garden.
 Some content will be over this topic.

-## Contact:

-You can contact me via email:
-webmaster2@{Site-URL}

 ## Images:

-The following licence belongs to all images created by me and published on this site:
+The following license belongs to all images created by me and published on this site:

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).